 Babies and toddler rely on the basic abilities they were born with, such as rooting, sucking, chewing, and looking, to learn more about themselves, the people around them, and the environment they live in.

 Looking at a very young child, you might question just how much they really are able to generate knowledge from their actions.
-The truth is that babies are able to acquire a tremendous amount of information just by utilizing their sensory systems and motor skills.
-Sights, sounds, movements, tastes, smells, and textures all provide valuable information that help infants discover the world.
+The truth is that babies can acquire a tremendous amount of information just by utilizing their sensory systems and motor skills.
+Sights, sounds, movements, tastes, smells, and textures provide valuable information that helps infants discover the world.

 6 Sensorimotor Substages

-1. Reflexive Activities (0 to 1 month): At this substage, the infant gains knowledge of the world through their inborn reflexes.
-At this point, an infant’s actions pretty much consist of performing reflexive actions such as sucking at a nipple or chewing on a toy.
+1. Reflexive Activities (0 to 1 month): The infant gains knowledge of the world through their inborn reflexes at this substage.
+At this point, an infant’s actions involve performing reflexive actions such as sucking at a nipple or chewing on a toy.

 2. Primary Circular Reactions (1 to 4 months): Infants begin to repeat reflexive actions that are related to their own bodies and that they find pleasurable.
 For example, a baby might suck her thumb or kick her legs against a soft blanket.
 Babies also begin to notice when objects disappear.